- This event has passed.

 Drawing on the rich collections of the Ashmolean Museum, this temporary exhibition at the River & Rowing Museum demonstrates Hermes’ enduring fascination with the natural world – from her Jazz Age bird, fish and flower prints to her monumental coloured linocuts of the 1950s.
 On display will be 40 wood engravings, woodblocks, linoprints and original drawings, including sketchbooks, which show the creative evolution of Hermes’ work, from preliminary sketch and carved woodblock through to the final print.

 By exploring the work of one of the most important, but little-known, British female artists of the 20th century, this exhibition will uncover the roots of Hermes’ fertile creative imagination and introduce her exceptional work to a new audience.
-The Museum will bring her work to life with a selection of adult events and talks, such as ‘Gertrude Hermes: Black and White Boutis’, expanding on the techniques she used and highlighting influences on her work.

 This exhibition has been Organised by the Ashmolean Museum, University of Oxford.

 © The Estate of Gertrude Hermes